Mekari Qontak

 Contact Database

-A collection of information about customers and other contacts, such as contact details and communication history.
+A collection of information about customers and other contacts, like their contact info and what you’ve discussed with them.

 Contact Management

-Organizing and maintaining information about contacts and customers.
+Keeping track of all the information about your contacts and customers.

 Contact Role